-- The employee receives confirmation of the proposed pay recommendation in a timely manner, usually within 10 working days and where applicable the basis on which the recommendation will be made. - If the employee is not satisfied, they should seek to resolve this by discussing the matter informally with the appraiser or headteacher within five working days of receipt of the recommendation and before it is put forward to the person or governors committee who

-It is important that you are clear from the outset of the appraisal process who will make recommendations in relation to pay decisions and who will make the pay determination as this cannot be the same person.
-If the Headteacher is involved in stage 1, they must make a recommendation to a pay committee and representation would be to this same committee (see also 'Pay Progression' on p.19).
+- The employee receives confirmation of the proposed pay recommendation in a timely manner, usually within 10 working days and where applicable the basis on which the recommendation will be made. - 2.
+If the employee is not satisfied, they should seek to resolve this by discussing the matter informally with the appraiser or headteacher within five working days of receipt of the recommendation and process who will make recommendations in relation to pay decisions and who will make the pay determination as this cannot be the same person.
+If the Headteacher is involved in Stage 1, they must make a recommendation to a pay committee and representation would be to this same committee (see also 'Pay Progression' on p.19).

-It is important that Representation hearings and Appeals focus as much as possible on objective evidence.
+It is important that Representation Hearings and Appeals focus as much as possible on objective evidence.
 While such issues can tend to become emotive and necessarily involve judgements it is wise to separate opinion from the facts wherever possible.